CyborgMaster/ftb-monster-config/README.md

 To Remove:
 --------------------------------------------------------------------------
 * Diamond Dolly - crashes when trying to put down barrel
-* Ability to make ederium with the induction smelter (then you need an upgraded blast furnace to get it)
+* Ability to make enderium with the induction smelter (then you need an upgraded blast furnace to get it)
 * Essence seeds - or at least the way to get them from grass
 * Rainbow trees - maybe (too many golden apples)